iamtheasad/reactjs-notes/README.md

 ## React State & Lifecycle in Class Component

+- `state` is a object property and `setState` is a method of a class
 - Class Component is statefull component
 - Functional Component is a stateless component
 - In functional component we use `useEffect()` hook instead of class lifecycle method